ayumi-cloud/oc-security-module/README.md

 ### User interface

 In October version two, the dashboard has been redesigned with 1000's of new widgets and modules, been added!
-Tabs are now multi-level and not hard-coded to only have a choice of two things: primary and secondary tabs.
+The security settings section now uses multi-level dimension tabs and not hard-coded to only have a choice of two things: primary and secondary tabs.
+October II has over 30 different tab designs, allowing developers and webmasters a wider choice and be able to create better responsive dashboard plugin designs!

 ## Reporting a Vulnerability